-Thursdays, Jan 10 - Mar 28 at 7 pm
+Thursdays, Jan 12 - Mar 30 at 7 pm

 Wakefield Idol is a karaoke-style singing competition where 64 local singers compete for a $1500 cash prize!
 In the final rounds as the competition heats up, the audience votes to see who goes on.

 Get Season Tickets here!

 Performances Sat, Feb 4 - April 1 at 7 pm